LiamRM/OSAsgn3/README.md

-# OSAsgn3
+# Saladmaker Synchronization
-NYUAD Operating Systems - Programming Assignment 3
-Submitted: April 29th, 2021
+Date created: April 2021

 ## 🚀 WHAT I LEARNED
 - Synchronization with POSIX Semaphores, that allow for saladmaker processes to coordinate their work via appropriate P() and V() primitives